 2. Take it easy

-People tend to make irrational decisions when things are moving fast.
-Consider slowing down and setting a few rules in place, such as:
+When things move fast, irrational decisions are more likely.
+Consider slowing down and setting a few rules, such as:

 - I will only allocate x% of my investment portfolio to digital currency each month